SmarTreatMate/SmarTreatMate.github.io/README.md

-# SmarTreatMate.github.io
 # Geographical Features in Survival Analysis

-This repository contains the code and data for the paper titled "Geographical Features in Survival Analysis" by Navid Seidi, Ardhendu Tripathy and Sajal Das.
+This repository contains the code and data for the paper titled "Using Geographic Location-Based Public Health Features in Survival Analysis" by Navid Seidi, Ardhendu Tripathy and Sajal Das.

 ## Abstract
-Survival analysis is a widely used statistical method in healthcare that predicts the time it takes for an event of interest to occur.
-In this paper, we explore how incorporating geographical location-based public health features can improve the accuracy of survival analysis models.
-We demonstrate this approach on datasets of cancer patients in ten US states and show that the inclusion of these features leads to significant improvements in the concordance index.
-We also perform t-tests to show that these improvements are statistically significant.
+Time elapsed till an event of interest is often modeled using the survival analysis methodology, which estimates a survival score based on the input features.
+There is a resurgence of interest in developing more accurate prediction models for time-to-event prediction in personalized healthcare using modern tools such as neural networks.
+Higher quality features and more frequent observations improve the predictions for a patient, however, the impact of including a patient's geographic location-based public health statistics on individual predictions has not been studied.
+This paper proposes a complementary improvement to survival analysis models by incorporating public health statistics in the input features.
+We show that including geographic location-based public health information results in a statistically significant improvement in the concordance index evaluated on the Surveillance, Epidemiology, and End Results (SEER) dataset containing nationwide cancer incidence data.
+The improvement holds for both the standard Cox proportional hazards model and the state-of-the-art Deep Survival Machines model.
+Our results indicate the utility of geographic location-based public health features in survival analysis.

 ## Code and Data
 The `code` directory contains the Python code used to generate the results in the paper.
 The `data` directory contains the datasets used in the analysis.